 Minnesota anti-mask law: Did you know that Minnesota law makes wearing a mask in public a crime?

 But many today are wearing masks in public to protect from the spread of the COVID-19 virus.
-And that is a misdemeanor crime under this Minnesota state criminal law.
+And that is a misdemeanor severity-level crime under this Minnesota state criminal law.

 This law is yet another example of overcriminalization.

 Too many laws, too much discretion in the government’s law enforcement

 And these anti-mask laws have a troubling history.

 They’ve enforced these laws against protesters, in denigration of the First Amendment.
 And even motorcyclists wearing safety gear.

 So Let’s take a look at the Minnesota anti-mask law:

 “A person whose identity is concealed by the person in a public place by means of a … mask, or other disguise, unless based on religious beliefs, or incidental to amusement, entertainment, protection from weather, or medical treatment, is guilty of a misdemeanor.”Minnesota Statutes §609.735 CONCEALING IDENTITY.

 How many people do you see in public every day wearing a mask?
 Maybe you yourself do.
 After all, wearing a mask to prevent spreading the contagious Novel Coronavirus is reasonable.